marinhocarolina/seeing-through-borderline-lens/README.md

 ## Data

-The data/ folder contains anonymized and processed datasets used in the study.
+The sankey data/ folder contains anonymized and processed datasets used in the study for the diagram construction.
 For raw materials and additional supplementary files, see our OSF project
 .

 [**Click here to see the Sankey diagram data**](https://marinhocarolina.github.io/seeing-through-borderline-lens/sankeydata)